PayPrecisePremium UK Salary Tools

 Questions people usually ask

-Can HMRC collect the High Income Child Benefit Charge (HICBC) through PAYE?
+Can I pay the High Income Child Benefit Charge through my tax code?

 Sources, methodology and data quality